ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 * `mm` is the two-digit minutes.
 * `+hh:mm` or `-hh:mm` is the Coordinated Universal Time time zone.

-Thus, the date of 30 September 2023 at 8:00 PM in the North American Central Standard time zone (CST) would be `2023-09-30T20:00:00-06:00`
+For example, the date of 30 September 2025 at 8:00 PM in the North American Central Standard time zone (CST) is `2025-09-30T20:00:00-06:00`

-When you're scheduling the date and time, you can't use your current date and time.
-For example, if it is 8:00 AM on 12 June 2024, then the scheduled date and time must be after 8:00 AM on 12 June 2024.
+When you schedule the date and time, you can't use your current date and time.
+The scheduled date and time must be in the future.
 If you define both the `deprecate-at` and `obsolete-at` dates and times, the `deprecate-at` date must be after the `obsolete-at` date and time.

 ```sh
 ibmcloud is image-create IMAGE_NAME [--source-volume VOLUME_ID] [--deprecate-at YYYY-MM-DDThh:mm:ss+hh:mm] [--obsolete-at YYYY-MM-DDThh:mm:ss+hh:mm]